 There was many people, whose names were written with gold letters in the history of human space flights, until this day.
 Among them, there is one and still the only Polish cosmonaut – General Mirosław Hermaszewski.
-This time, as it just has been 41 years since his cosmic journey, we will tell you his story.
+In 2022 it has been 44 years since his cosmic journey.

 Mirosław Hermaszewski was born on 15th September 1941 into a Polish family in Lipniki – in the former Volhynia Voivodeship of Poland, but at that time – a part of Reichskommissariat Ukraine (nowadays the region is a part of Ukraine and the village doesn’t exist).
 He had six older siblings.
 When he was a child, his mother saved him from being killed by the Ukrainian Insurgent Army, during their attack on the Lipniki village.
 However, as many as nineteen members of his family, were killed in the massacres in Volhynia, between 1943 and 1945, including his father, Roman Hermaszewski, Warrant Officer of the Polish Army, killed by the UIA in Berezny.